jaredjames2020/freefi/README.md

 ### Features

-Search your current location to identify free wifi and charging stations in NYC.
+- Search your current location to identify free wifi and charging stations in NYC.
+- Available for use on both Android and iOS.

 ## <br/>